-Ready to take a trip back to the '80s?
-With its vibrant colours, retro typography and kicking synth soundtrack, Neon Staxx aims to transport you to a time when Alf, Transformers and ET ruled the world.
+Ready to take a trip back to the 1980s?
+With its vibrant colors, retro typography and kicking synth soundtrack, Neon Staxx aims to transport you to an old-school version of the future.
 And we have to say that it does its job very well.

-We're not given any cinematic intro or backstory to explain what's going on in the world of Neon Staxx bit but it seems like we're in a world much like Far Cry: Blood Dragon, Tron or some vintage action movie set in a dystopia – maybe that explains why several of the reel icons are dangerous looking polygonal animals?
+We're not given any cinematic intro or backstory to explain what's going on in the world of Neon Staxx, but it seems like we're in a world much like Far Cry: Blood Dragon, Tron, or some vintage action movie set in a dystopia – maybe that explains why several of the reel icons are dangerous looking polygonal animals?

 The game has 40 paylines thanks to its fairly unique 5x4 layout, so there are lots of different ways to win.
 If you're finding yourself getting a bit tired of the usual 5x3 contenders, this could be a great game for you to try.
 The Staxx in Neon Staxx refers to SuperStaxx, which are stacks of symbols that sometimes appear at random on reels.

 Wins come pretty regularly, though many of them are only of similar value to your original bet.
 However, we encountered a few big wins when playing Neon Staxx, and most of them actually came during standard play.
 We have no doubt that players out there do win the maximum jackpot of 80,000 coins from time to time.

 The symbols in Neon Staxx are all designed to fit that sci-fi, neon theme.
 They include a wild and scatter icon, as well as predator symbols of a lion, jaguar, eagle and viper.
 The reels are rounded out with the usual playing card icons of J, Q, K and A, although they blend into the design nicely.